BengbuGuards/StarLocator/README.md

     - You know the exact time (year, date, hour, minute, and better with second) when the photo was taken.
 2. Click the shining shuriken icon to start to pick stars (totally 5 stars are needed).
-The picked stars are better distributed horizontally, or if you know what exactly I'm talking, don't form too small an angle relative to the zenith. * You can revise the coordination data of stars in the table below, and the marker on the picture will move accordingly.
+The picked stars are better distributed horizontally, or if you know what exactly I'm talking, don't form too small an angle relative to the zenith.
-3. Enter exact time and standard name of celestial bodies in the bottom table, and click the clock button to acquire reference hour angles and declinations. * You can click the “x” on the top-left of a marker to delete it.
+3. Enter exact time and standard name of celestial bodies in the bottom table, and click the clock button to acquire reference hour angles and declinations.
 4. Click the long limb alien(Enderman or sth) icon to draw lines along plumb lines on the image.
 More is better.
-5. **SMASH** the “Calculate” button and you'll see the result in result column on the right.
+5. **SMASH** the “给我算！” button and you'll see the result in result column on the right.

-> 开发团队 | DEVELOPERS
+## 开发团队 | DEVELOPERS

 按加入时间排序